transcelerate/ddf-home/index.md

 ---
-title: Test
+title: Welcome to Digital Data Flow for Clinical Trial Protocols
-description: Testing graphics
+description: Website for Digital Data Flow for Clinical Trial Protocols
 # layout: home
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---